Background to the report

-The delayed Emergency Services Network (ESN) is likely to be even later than expected and the government’s already increased forecast costs are highly uncertain, according to today’s report by the National Audit Office (NAO).
+The delayed Emergency Services Network is likely to be even later than expected and the government’s already increased forecast costs are highly uncertain.
+Watch our video for more information.